 - Now you get to add your hardware!!
 I wanted kind of a his and hers feel so I went with a little girlier hardware on my dresser.

 When I first started on this project I went into it thinking it was going to be an inexpensive project.
 Not true.
 Okay it is probably a little cheaper than a dresser you would buy brand new.
 It did end up costing me more than I expected though, which is part of why they took me so long to finish.
 I sort of had a hard time putting so much money into an ikea product.
+Although, I do wish that we had used the Flat pack Assembly Services to save some time.
 I do really love how they look in the room though.
 So my final thought would be this: the quality of the dresser is so-so, you really are paying to have a dresser you can completely customize to your space.
 For me in this particular space and as a nightstand it works 🙂